PeteMontgomery/mucon/readme.md

 - They use one MongoDB (haven't needed to separate DB per service)
 - Microservices need to be components

-Three Years of Lessons from Running Potentially Malicious Code Inside Container Ben Hall (Katacoda -- check this out for learning new techs )
+Three Years of Lessons from Running Potentially Malicious Code Inside Container.
+Ben Hall (Katacoda - check this out)
 --------------------------------------------------------------------------------
 - Docker security 101 overview
 - cgroups - give containers resource limits